LAWS GOVERNING Licensed manufacturers of ghost gun kits and components

-In 2019, California finally acted to address this threat to public safety by enacting legislation that will, when implemented upon its effective date, begin to meaningfully regulate the sale of unfinished firearm frames and receivers.
+In 2019, California finally acted to address this threat to public safety by enacting legislation that will, when implemented, begin to meaningfully regulate the sale of unfinished firearm frames and receivers.
 8 (This legislation was originally set to go into full effect in July 2025, but California passed a law in 2020 to expedite implementation of most of these new ghost gun requirements to July 1, 2022).9

 Once in effect, this law will treat the sale of unfinished frames and receivers (defined as “firearm precursor parts”) in a manner similar to the sale of ammunition under California law by requiring:

-- Sellers of firearm precursor parts to obtain a state business license (called a “firearm precursor part vendor license”) to sell more than one precursor part in any 30-day period;10
+- Sellers of firearm precursor parts to obtain a state business license (called a “firearm precursor part vendor license”) in order to sell more than one precursor part in any 30-day period;10

 - Sales of precursor parts by any party to be conducted in-person through licensed precursor part vendors, pursuant to a background check and sale record;11

 - Licensed precursor part vendors to comply with other public safety laws similar to those governing firearm dealers and ammunition vendors under California law, including ensuring employees who handle firearm precursor parts regularly pass background checks and restrictions on trafficking of firearm precursor parts or delivery of such products to minors under 21 and other people ineligible to receive them.12